Full electrolytic capacitor replacement, preventative or to fix leakage and age-related faults.

 Two heavily contaminated Sega Game Gears, so badly that components were falling off the boards from the electrolyte.
 Many hours in, one has a partially defective screen and the other boots and plays audio with no picture.
 A partial result after a massive effort.

-Maintenance on the Sega Master System / Mark III 3D Glasses adapter.
-Space Harrier 3D confirmed operational.
+A recap and clean of the Sega Master System / Mark III 3D Glasses shutter adapter, with Space Harrier 3D confirmed operational again through the serviced glasses.

 PSU repairs on this Panasonic FZ-1 3DO required bridging badly damaged traces, and a missed ceramic cap connection sent the console into a reboot loop.
 Sourcing a replacement laser meant buying a whole other console, but it runs now, and has since gained an ODE with SD card access through the AV expansion bay.